 Jeanne lives in Natick, Massachusetts, with her husband Joshua Ostroff.
 She has a BFA in Fibers from Philadelphia College of Art (now the University of the Arts), and also a MSAEd in Art Education from Massachusetts College of Art.
-She is a member of The Boston Printmakers and the Surface Design Association.
+She is a member of The Boston Printmakers.

 Jeanne enjoys painting and printing her own fabric, sewing, fashion, making her own clothing or decorating store bought clothes, watching independent and international movies, chocolate, and collecting PEZ dispensers, eye wash cups, hand made ceramic mugs, bottle openers, and variations of the letter J.

 The entire contents of this website © 2007-2015 Jeanne Williamson, All Rights Reserved.